Let's get it straight, I got pretty quiet between summer and december 2018, reason: Piracy happened.

-and never ever followed economics, taxes increase etc... while I understand piracy and the free for all concept, it is just that economic reality is what it is and I may not be able to survive it for long.
+I never really followed economics, taxes increase etc... while I understand piracy and the free for all

-I am forced to up the prices a bit by now.
-While new things are in the R&D stage, past work is what feeds the actual work.
-I will need you big time in order to continue and that is why I am releasing publicly the last VProm VST update 2.0.4 as a donation based update starting at 5 Euros, those who can afford to support more than the minimum are very welcome to do so.
+I am releasing publicly the last VProm 2.0.4 update for a support fee starting at 5 Euros, those who can afford to support more than the minimum are very welcome to do so.

 THANKS FOR YOUR SUPPORT!
 IT MAKES THINGS HAPPEN